tombruijn/chef-ruby-install/README.md

   Alternate URL to download the Ruby archive from.
 - `md5` - String - Optional
   MD5 checksum of the Ruby archive.
+- `sha1` - String - Optional
+  SHA1 checksum of the Ruby archive.
+- `sha256` - String - Optional
+  SHA256 checksum of the Ruby archive.
+- `sha512` - String - Optional
+  SHA512 checksum of the Ruby archive.
 - `no_download` - Boolean - Optional - Default `false`
   Use the previously downloaded Ruby archive
 - `no_verify` - Boolean - Optional - Default `false`